gumbobrot/Hazard-Token-Grabber-v2/README.md

 `(Step 6:) Change the ICON. (optional) I don't know good programs for this at the moment.
 I will try to add this soon.
 If you know how to do this, let me know under the "Issues" ➤➤  "Suggestions" Tab.`

-`Step 7: Send the created .exe to your friends to troll them!`
+`Step 7: Send the created .exe to your friends to troll them or "hack" your enemys!!`

 > If you have any other improvement ideas or questions, just ask me on Discord!
 DunklerYeti#9368